Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Admin Panel

 MyPSE.ie's Admin Panel Utilises Django's Built in Admin functionality.
 The Admin panel has been designed to be used by Garda vetted site administrators for database and record maintenence only and is not required to create user records or passports.
 Admin Users can access and edit all data on the application's database.
 Summernote form fields are also included in the Admin Passports Form page to maintain a consistency of use across the site.

+The Admin panel was not used to create user groups and permissions as I didn't want school admin, parents and pupils users to have access to and the ability to alter the records and passports that did not belong to them.

 <img src="../docs/readme_images/feat_admin.png"><br>
 _MyPSE.ie Admin Panel_